Preparing your child

 To help prepare your child:

-- Speak positively.
-Your feelings about hospitalization can affect your child’s emotions and behaviors, so remember to speak positively around your child when discussing your upcoming stay at the Philadelphia Shriners Hospital.
+- Speak positively: Your feelings about hospitalization can affect your child’s emotions and behaviors, so remember to speak positively around your child when discussing your upcoming stay at the Chicago Shriners Hospital.

-- Be honest.
-It is also important to be honest with your child about what a hospitalization entails using developmentally appropriate language your child can understand.
-Answer your child’s questions openly and honestly, but keep it general and do not promise anything.
-It is appropriate to tell your child that you do not know the answer to a question.
+- Be honest: It is also important to be honest with your child about what a hospitalization entails using developmentally appropriate language in order for the child to understand.
+Answer your child’s questions openly and honestly, but keep it general and don’t promise anything.
+It’s appropriate to tell your child that you do not know the answer to a question.
 In these situations, you can let your child know that you will check with the treatment team to get them information.

 Our hospital has a certified child life specialist on staff to help children understand and cope with difficult experiences that can occur during medical care.
 Following are some tips from our child life specialist that you can use to help prepare your child.

 - Read books with your child about going to the hospital.

 - Age appropriate kid’s videos about going to the doctor or hospital can be helpful.
 Please note: sharing videos of surgical procedures with children may be traumatic and lead to misconceptions; therefore, they are not recommended.

 - Encourage medical play.
 Allow your child to talk about their thoughts and feelings.

 - Allow your child to help pack.
 Let them choose a few favorite items to bring to the hospital.